A yellow forklift lifts stacked cardboard boxes labeled 'FRAGILE' in a spacious warehouse with organized shelving.

 • Would a fault severely affect the user experience?

-Preparing a list of cases and organizing them in order of importance enables enterprises to outline the minimal amount of automation necessary to ensure an acceptable level of reliability.
+Preparing a list of cases and organizing them in order of importance helps balance manual vs. automated testing by outlining the minimal automation needed to ensure an acceptable level of reliability.
 Having worked through the critical cases, a company can launch the product without major risks or delays.

-Are you interested in learning more about implementing test automation in your warehouse system?
-Check out our success stories, our blogs, or learn more about the Cycle platform.
+Are you interested in implementing test automation for your warehouse management system?
+Explore our success stories, read more blog posts, or learn about the Cycle platform.

 Block